internetstandards/Internet.nl/documentation/Docker-deployment.md

 ## Autohealing

 Critial containers/services have Docker healthchecks configured.
 These run at a configured interval to verify the correct functioning of the services.
-If a service is unhealthy for to long the Docker daemon will restart the service.
+If a service is unhealthy for too long the Docker daemon will restart the service.

 ### Known issues